Confidential direct line: 0845 265 8000

 - Misuse of Inside Information

-The ACU has a number of Anti-Corruption Officials, who each have oversight of three FCCCs, and at least one of The Hundred Teams (men and women).
-Their main role is to support the participants, provide advice and guidance, and to act as a first point of contact if players are concerned about any Anti-Corruption related matters.
+ECB Anti-Corruption Officials each work with several professional men’s and women’s teams.
+Their main role is to support the participants, provide advice and guidance, and to act as a point of contact if players are concerned about any Anti-Corruption related matters.

-The ACU takes breaches of the code seriously, and will fairly and robustly investigate such breaches.
+The ACU takes breaches of the code very seriously and will fairly and robustly investigate such breaches.
 In 2012, Mervyn Westfield was banned from cricket after partaking in spot-fixing in a domestic match.
 Westfield agreed to be interviewed, to talk about the impact of his actions on his career and life.
-The ECB hopes that the education programme and support network provided to participants will prevent anyone else putting themselves in the same or similar situation.

-If you have any concerns about corruption in cricket, or would like to make a report to the ACU, please contact the ACU direct line or email address.
+If you have any concerns about corruption in cricket or would like to make a report to the ACU, please contact the direct line or email address above.